-- 4.17 As part of the longer-term waste strategy, savings will also be realised by moving to fortnightly collection for residual waste, as agreed by Cabinet in November 2020.
-This transformation initiative's intention is to increase recycling rates by encouraging the use of the weekly recycling (blue) bin service, and to discourage the use of general waste (green/black) bins for anything other than non-recyclable waste. - 4.18 Continued work with external bodies will generate additional income for the Counter Fraud Team.
+- 6.18 As part of the longer-term waste strategy, savings will also be realised by moving to fortnightly collection for residual waste, as agreed by Cabinet in November 2020.
+This transformation initiative's intention is to increase recycling rates by encouraging the use of the weekly recycling (blue) bin service, and to discourage the use of general waste (green/black) bins for anything other than non-recyclable waste, so to help move the council closer to complying with environmental requirements as set by the government (and thus, avoid penalties for recycling rates considered 'under target'). - 6.19 Continued work with external bodies will generate additional income for the Counter Fraud Team.
 This builds on the current service provided to central government to tackle fraud arising from the implementation of business loan schemes in response to the pandemic.
 The wider more commercial approach to income generation across the directorate will generate increased income from the enforcement of parking regulations, developing the commercial offer in respect of grounds maintenance and the provision of CCTV services.